pkicsiny/icsc23_course/README.md

 - The tutorial uses the [CERN SWAN](https://swan-k8s.cern.ch/hub/spawn) service.
 - To connect you will have to login using your CERN account.
 Your account must be subscribed to LXPLUS.
 If it is not, you can do it [here](https://resources.web.cern.ch/resources/) by clicking on "List Services".
 On that page find "LXPLUS and Linux" then click on "Subscribe".
 - Your account must have access to [CERNBox](https://cernbox.cern.ch/).
-- Once connected to SWAN you are requested to configure the work environment: In the first dropdown window select `102b Cuda` and press "Start my session" at the bottom.
+- Once connected to SWAN you are requested to configure the work environment: In the first dropdown window select `102b Cuda 11.7.1 (GPU)` and press "Start my session" at the bottom.
 You don't have to change the other settings.
 - Now you can clone this repo on SWAN by clicking on the banner below: